husseinalygit/husseinalygit.github.io/content/authors/admin/_index.md

     url: https://www.qu.edu.qa/sites/

 # Short bio (displayed in user profile at end of posts)
-bio: Experienced AI developer and researcher specializing in cutting-edge machine learning and deep learning techniques, with a track record of successful applications in diverse domains, including biomedical, computer security, power systems, and pioneering new AI model architectures.
+bio: Experienced AI developer and researcher specializing in cutting-edge machine learning and deep learning techniques

 # Interests to show in About widget
 interests: